 We support a number of other fantastic environmental initiatives, in addition to these campaigns.

 If you are interested in living more sustainably at home, or at work, our Sunny Shire, SO Shire, and Plastic Free Sutherland Shire affiliated groups liaise with a number of local organisations, schools and businesses, and can offer advice about solar energy, batteries, and sustainable practices.

 Sunny Shire has been supporting solar uptake in the Shire for several years, holding public information nights and answering questions from the public.
 Their advice has helped 170 Sutherland Shire households install 1,200 kW of solar, delivering over $2.5 million worth of investment in local renewable energy.

 SO Shire runs educational programs and conducts beach clean-ups, often in conjunction with scientific monitoring agencies, documenting the quantity and types of plastic that pollute our beaches and waterways.

-Our Sutherland Climate Action Network group (SCAN) is a network of residents who are focused on an effective transition to low emissions and other avenues to address climate change.
+Our Shire Climate Action Network group (ShireCAN) is a network of residents who are focused on an effective transition to low emissions and other avenues to address climate change.